 Most of us first became aware of Santana after their storming set at the Woodstock festival in 1969, or rather just the one number “Soul Sacrifice” and later with the iconic Abraxas LP from the following year.
 Now on a roll, by 1971 came around, the band delivered their third album, which was the last to feature the Woodstock line-up of Carlos Santana, Gregg Rolie, Neal Schon, David Brown, Michael Shrieve, José ‘Chepito’ Areas and Mike Carabello.
 Recorded at Columbia Studios in San Francisco, Santana III featured their hit single “Everybody’s Everything”, which sees the band joined by the Tower of Power horn section, giving the song a Blood, Sweat and Tears/Chicago sound, both popular label mates.
 Perhaps the most striking thing about this release is the psychedelic artwork, featuring the outstretched hand of an inter-galactic male figure.
 Very 1971.

-Toussaint L’Overture is included in this week’s Vaults radio show.
+Toussaint L’Overture is included on this week’s Northern Sky Vaults Radio Show.

 Wishbone Ash – Pilgrimage | MCA MDKS 8004 – 1971